jdanekrh/amqv7-workshop/demos/broker/addressing/README.md

 ```

 #### Outbound Routing
-Before we move on, it's useful to take note of one more component of the AMQ7 Core API - the server consumer.
+Before we move on, it's useful to take note of one more component of the AMQ 7 Core API - the server consumer.

 The server consumer is another Core API concept.
 The server consumer receives messages from a single queue within the broker.
 The broker takes care of distributing messages from queues to server consumers.  they are created by protocol managers and receive messages from queues.
 When a message is received by a server consumer, it notifies the protocol manager.
 A couple of things to note:
     * One queue may have more that one server consumer.
-    * The AMQ7 broker takes care of distributing messages from queues to server consumers.
+    * The AMQ 7 broker takes care of distributing messages from queues to server consumers.

 For the sake of this tutorial we'll call the routing of messages from queues to consumers **outbound** routing.
-We'll take a look later at how these internal consumers play a role within the overall AMQ7 broker picture.
+We'll take a look later at how these internal consumers play a role within the overall AMQ 7 broker picture.

 ## Addressing Wildcard Syntax
 AMQ 7 offers a wildcard syntax.
 Wildcards can be used in address names and are used to match received messages.